dreamineering/business-administration/docs/roles/frontdesk-sales/README.md

 Maintain client confidentiality.
 Massage Envy Franchising, LLC (“MEF”) is a national franchisor of independently owned and operated franchised locations.
 Each individual franchised location, not MEF or any of its affiliates, is the sole employer for all positions posted by a franchised location, and each individual franchised location is not acting as an agent for MEF or any of its affiliates.
 Hiring criteria, benefits and compensation are set by each individually owned and operated franchised location and may vary from location to location.

-## Questions to ask when recruiting for frontdesk positions
+## Questions to ask when recruiting for Front Desk positions